padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 Looking at the **node-07** log file, we see that the locator recorded that "Region /\_ConfigurationRegion  has potentially stale data" and "it is waiting for another member to recover the latest data."
 This is a private metadata region maintained by Geode/GemFire internals.

-The `missing-disk-stores` command mentioned in the log file is not useful as we are unable to login to the cluster via gfsh.
+The `missing-disk-stores` command mentioned in the log file is not useful as we are unable to login to the cluster via `gfsh`.

 ```bash
 gfsh